parallax/developer-docs/docs/guides/next-gen-images/README.md

 ### JPEG XR Support

 JPEG XR is natively supported in Internet Explorer / Edge.
-While Edge have announced they will be supporting WebP in future versions, no other browsers have announced they will be supporting JPEG XR.
-With the support being exclusive to Internet Explorer / Edge, and Edge announcing support for WebP, using JPEG XR images is not reccomended.
+While Edge has announced they will be supporting WebP in future versions, no other browsers have announced they will be supporting JPEG XR.
+With the support being exclusive to Internet Explorer / Edge, and Edge announcing support for WebP, using JPEG XR images is not recommended.

 [![JPEG XR support (January 2019)](./jpeg-xr-jan-2019.png)](https://caniuse.com/#feat=jpegxr)